Safety and Training

-Armored Car Security Employee Training Program
+Armored Car Industry Training Is Unique

-NACA has developed a specific training model to assist armored car security employees in managing the unique risks associated with the collection.
-Transportation, and security of currency and valuables.
+NACA has developed a general training model to assist regulators understand the unique risks associated with the collection, transportation, and security of currency and valuables.
 The program addresses various issues, including state licensing rules and regulations, observation skills, firearms, driver training, and emergency response to critical incidents.
-NACA member’s emphasis on training helps strengthen the professional image of armored car security employees, while providing for personal safety, public safety, and courteous service within the communities they operate.
+NACA members’ emphasis on training helps strengthen the professional image of armored car security employees while providing for personal safety, public safety, and courteous service within the communities they operate.

-The program materials are designed to give general information on the subjects covered that was believed to be accurate at the time that they were compiled.
+The program materials are designed to give general information on the subjects covered and was believed to be accurate at the time they were compiled.
 They are not intended as legal advice.
 Readers should consult competent counsel of their own choosing or contact the respective state licensing agencies for further clarification or direction.

 Learn more about the NACA Armored Car Security Employee Training and Firearms Training Programs.
 The full training programs are not available to the public and are only intended to be used as guidance materials by regulators.